FlavioSerra-afk/FoodBank-Manager/readme.txt

 * **Docs**: See [Docs/Specs.md](Docs/Specs.md), [Docs/Plan.md](Docs/Plan.md), [Docs/Tasks.md](Docs/Tasks.md), and [Docs/Matrix.md](Docs/Matrix.md) for policy, milestones, and governance notes.

 == CLI ==
-Need to confirm what version of FoodBank Manager is active?
+Need to confirm what version of FoodBank Manager is active or probe a token payload?
 Run:

 ```
 wp fbm version
+wp fbm token probe 'FBM1:example...'
 ```

-This surfaces the plugin version constant so deployment automation can assert the expected build is installed.
+`wp fbm version` surfaces the plugin version constant so deployment automation can assert the expected build is installed. `wp fbm token probe` returns a redacted JSON payload describing the canonical version, HMAC validation, and revocation state without revealing the raw token.

 == Uninstall ==
 By default uninstall leaves FoodBank Manager database tables in place so the plugin can be reinstalled without data loss.